Visioprotech.com

 Explanation of advertising cookies:

-Advertising cookies (or targeted advertising cookies) are files placed on a user's device to
+Advertising cookies (or targeted advertising cookies) are files placed on a user's device to track their navigation and collect information about their habits and preferences.
+Their main purpose is to display personalized advertisements based on their online behavior.

 Examples of advertising cookies: